 Responsible Vegetation Management and Reforestation

-For the sixteenth time, FirstEnergy has been named a Tree Line USA Utility by the National Arbor Day Foundation in cooperation with the National Association of State Foresters.
+For the seventeenth time, FirstEnergy has been named a Tree Line USA Utility by the National Arbor Day Foundation in cooperation with the National Association of State Foresters.
 This award program recognizes utility companies for excellence in tree-care and vegetation-management programs.

 Reforestation is important to FirstEnergy because forests enable natural sequestration for CO2.
 We are involved in a reforestation project with the Ohio Division of Forestry in Sandusky County, Ohio.
 Nearly 30,000 seedlings were planted on this 69-acre site in 2001.
 In addition to serving as wildlife habitat and helping to prevent soil erosion, these trees will absorb CO2 from the atmosphere.
 By the time the trees are 70 years old, they will have absorbed an estimated 4,860 tons of CO2.